Quicker Better Meetings Course

-Working to a Meeting's Agenda
+Working to an Agenda

 It is far better to spend more time on an issue than try to get through everything just for the sake of getting through everything on the meeting's agenda.

-We set up each issue to be replayed, we recreate the exact difficulty the participant had, and then work to get a more satisfactory outcome for each situation.
+We set up each issue to be replayed, we recreate the exact difficulty you've experienced, and then work to get a more satisfactory outcome for each situation.

 Within the constraints of a one-day workshop, there may not be time for all participants to play out their individual issues; we, therefore, look for the most useful issues to play out first.

-They also have access to a course web page containing
+You'll also have access to a course web page containing

 - Handouts used during the course